-- 1. provides ideas and suggests additional or new avenues of research or creative development; - 2. attends all scheduled committee meetings to keep abreast of the student's progress and the suggestions made by other committee members; - 3. reads and evaluates preliminary draft as necessary; - 4. reads and evaluates the final draft; - 5. participates in the defense; - assists the thesis adviser in ensuring that the manuscript that is submitted to the college concerned is written in correct Standard Written English, is formatted correctly according to the approved USM Research Handbook, and is free of factual errors, and; - 7. may give suggestions during defense and together with the adviser gives the final decision.
+- 1. Provides ideas and suggests additional or new avenues of research or creative development; - 2.
+Attends all scheduled committee meetings to keep abreast of the student's progress and the suggestions made by other committee members; - 3.
+Reads and evaluates preliminary draft as necessary;

-Note: ● Anybody from the department may be allowed to sit during the defense as observer.
-Only the members of the guidance committee are authorized to ask questions, give recommendations and suggestions.
+- 4. Reads and evaluates the final draft; - 5.
+Participates in the defense; - Assists the thesis adviser in ensuring that the manuscript that is submitted to the college concerned is written in correct Standard Written English, is formatted correctly according to the approved USM Research Handbook, and is free of factual errors; and - 7.
+May give suggestions during defense and together with the adviser gives the final decision.

-• All thesis (outline and manuscript) defense will be allowed only in the presence of the adviser.
+Note:

-• Change of adviser will only be allowed on a very extreme case (adviser: on leave, retirement, delinquency, incapacitated due to sickness).
-However, proper protocol should be strictly followed (use of change of adviser form).
+- Anybody from the department may be allowed to sit during the defense as observer.
+Only the members of the guidance and examining committee are authorized to ask questions, give recommendations and suggestions. - All thesis (outline and manuscript) defense will be allowed only in the presence of the adviser. - Change of adviser will only be allowed on a very extreme case (adviser: on leave, retirement, delinquency, incapacitated due to sickness).
+However, proper protocol should be strictly followed (Appendix 9).